Gab404/my_perceptron/README.md

 [![Product Name Screen Shot][loss-function]](https://www.guiet-dupre.com)

-I use the Log Loss function to calculate the loss of the network.
+I use the Log Loss function to calculate the loss of the network and I use the gradient descent to propagate gradients.

-Use the `Makefile` to get started on Linux.

-Use the `Cmake` or `gcc ./src/*.c` to get started on Windows

 <p align="right">(<a href="#top">back to top</a>)</p>